realpython/materials/subprocess/README.md

 # Python `subprocess` Examples

-Here are supporting materials for the Real Python tutorial, [The `subprocess` Module: Wrapping Programs With Python](https://realpython.com/python-subprocess/).
+Here are supporting materials for the Real Python tutorial [The `subprocess` Module: Wrapping Programs With Python](https://realpython.com/python-subprocess/).

 Be aware that some examples are designed for particular operating systems.
 The `basics_unix.py` file won't work on Windows, for instance.

-Below are quick descriptions of what the different script do.
+Below, you'll find quick descriptions of what the different scripts do.

 ## [basics_unix.py](basics_unix.py)

 **Only works on Linux or macOS**

-Demonstrates basic usage of `subprocess.run()`
+Demonstrates basic usage of `subprocess.run()`.

 ## [basics_win.py](basics_win.py)

 **Only works on Windows**

-Demonstrates basic usage of `subprocess.run()`
+Demonstrates basic usage of `subprocess.run()`.

 ## [custom_exit.py](custom_exit.py)